-Finn: Nicole - you are the CEO of Merantix Labs.
+Finn: Nicole - you are the CEO of Merantix Momentum.
 But before we talk about your company and your role, do you want to introduce yourself?
 What did you do before joining Merantix?

 Nicole: I am an economist and econometrician by training.
 I basically studied old-school data, so to speak [laughter].
 After working in finance for a little while, I segwayed into tech on a very specific game and auction theoretic ticket.
 My former boss [Paul Milgrom] actually just won a Nobel Prize in Economics.
 Don’t be afraid of niches, I think is the lesson here.